Decommission Aged Hardware

 Decommissioning is resumable

-AIStor resumes decommissioning if interrupted by transient issues such as deployment restarts or network failures.
+MinIO AIStor resumes decommissioning if interrupted by transient issues such as deployment restarts or network failures.

-For manually cancelled or failed decommissioning attempts, AIStor resumes only after you manually re-initiate the decommissioning operation.
+For manually cancelled or failed decommissioning attempts, MinIO AIStor resumes only after you manually re-initiate the decommissioning operation.

 The pool remains in the decommissioning state regardless of the interruption.
 A pool can never return to active status after decommissioning begins.